gabrieljmj/Render/README.md

 Render
 ======
 Developed just for fun.<br />
-If i don't have what to do, MAYBE I develop mor features for it.
+If I don't have what to do, MAYBE I develop more features for it.

 ##Example
 ```js